Insurance for handymen

 One of the main elements of insurance for all tradesmen is public liability insurance.
 This cover should be the foundation of your handyman insurance as it helps protect customers, suppliers and any other third parties against accidental injury or damage to property that is caused by your business activities.
 For example, if you accidentally drilled through a pipe or knocked over a pot of paint, the cost of rectifying the damage could be expensive.
 Public liability insurance can cover the cost of repairs as well as any associated medical costs and legal expenses.

 Handyman employers' liability insurance

-As a handyman you may work alone or employ someone to help.
+As a handyman, you may work alone or employ someone to help.
 If this is the case you will need to include employers’ liability insurance to fulfil your legal obligation and cover any compensation awarded if they had an accident at work.
 Working in a variety of trades carries many risks, and even if you only have an apprentice one day a week you will need to protect your business against this exposure.

 Protecting the people around you is essential and demonstrates care and inspires confidence amongst your customers.
 But there are other aspects of your business that are critical to your ability to work that you will need to consider protecting.
 Would you be able to continue to work if something happened to your tools?
-How would you copy financially if you had an accident at work?
+How would you cope financially if you had an accident at work?

 Handyman personal accident cover